lukaszbinden/pediatric-bone-age-prediction/README.md

 | Chest 0-20yrs., 30 layers finetuning	| 1560	| 250	| 35.8	| 181027  |
 | Chest 0-100yrs, 3 layers finetuning	| 89696	| 250	| pending	| pending |
 | Chest 0-100yrs, all layers finetuning	| 89696	| 250	| pending	| pending |

+The training/validation split is 80/20.
+The idea to restrict the chest X-rays patient's age to the same range as the hand X-rays patients turned out unsuccessful as the dataset size decreased significantly to 1560 images and transfer learning results were disappointing.

 ## Experiments
 * Try transfer learning with other medical datasets (MURA stanford, etc. )